Luther-Emery liquid and dominant singlet superconductivity in the hole-doped Haldane spin-1 chain: Introduction

-In this work, we study the TOHC in detail, reporting results for significantly larger system sizes than previously obtained.
-In Patel \emph{et al.} \cite{Patel2020} precursors of SC were identified, such as Cooper pair formation.
+In this work, we study the TOHC in detail, reporting results for significantly larger system sizes than previously studied.
+In Patel \emph{et al.} \cite{Patel2020} superconductivity precursors such as pair formation were identified.
 Here, via large-scale DMRG calculations we show that these pairs form a quantum coherent state.
-Specifically, we find that the singlet pair-pair correlation becomes dominant for $J_\mathrm{H}/U\gtrsim 0.275$, indicating that \emph{the TOHC is a promising platform for repulsively mediated superconductivity.} Moreover, we show that the system approaches a Luther-Emery-like state \cite{PhysRevLett.33.589} in the thermodynamic limit, with one gapless charge mode and a spin gap.
+Specifically, for the first time we find that the singlet pair-pair correlation becomes dominant for $J_\mathrm{H}/U\gtrsim 0.275$, indicating that \emph{the TOHC is a promising platform for repulsively mediated superconductivity.} Notably, this occurs in a system that combines electronic correlation effects with nontrivial topology, since a nonzero Hubbard repulsion is required to generate the superconductivity, and the Haldane chain has protected spin-$1/2$ edge states.
+Moreover, we show that the system approaches a Luther-Emery-like state \cite{PhysRevLett.33.589} in the thermodynamic limit, with one gapless charge mode and a spin gap.
 This is reflected in the central charge, which tends to one for large systems.
 We also confirm that the Luther-Emery identity for the power law decays of the singlet pair-pair and density-density correlations is approximately satisfied.
 In addition, we propose concrete materials that may realize the physics discussed here upon doping.
+We encourage the experimental study of the specific materials proposed herein to test our predictions.